json-schema-form/angular-schema-form/docs/index.md

   labelHtmlClass: "street"     // CSS Class(es) to be added to the label of the field (or similar)
   copyValueTo: ["address.street"],     // Copy values to these schema keys.
   condition: "person.age < 18" // Show or hide field depending on an angular expression
-  destroyStrategy: null        // One of null, empty string, undefined, or 'retain'.
-Changes model on $destroy event.
+  destroyStrategy: "remove"    // One of "null", "empty" , "remove", or 'retain'.
+Changes model on $destroy event. default is "remove".
 }
 ```